rrmanzano/maui-bindableproperty-generator/README.md

 ```

 ### Example 3 - Two Parameters
-Just decorate field with the Bindable attribute.
+Just decorate the field with the Bindable attribute.
 The 'UpdateDisplayName' method must have two parameters (must match the type of the field)

 ```csharp
     using Maui.BindableProperty.Generator.Core;